 - Scottish Terrier.

-This type of cancer is also reasonably high in mixed breed dogs.
+This type of cancer is also reasonably high in mixed-breed dogs.

 Treatment options

-Blood tests and scans, and your vet will want to consult a veterinary oncologist.
-Some canine patients can be treated with cancer drugs, but it will depend upon which stage your dog is at as to whether or not these drugs are effective.
+Lymphoma in dogs can be treated if it is caught quickly enough.
+However, undiagnosed dogs with Lymphoma have a median survival rate of between 1 and 2 months.
+Diagnosis will involve blood tests and scans, and your vet will want to consult a veterinary oncologist.
+Some canine patients can be treated with cancer drugs, but it will depend upon which stage your dog is at whether or not these drugs are effective.

 Treatment will vary…